working-group-two/engineering-blog/pages/index.md

 As a partner or developer you should build or integrate a product once, and it will work across operators.

-We measure our success by end-users finding their mobile subscription much more useful.
+We focus on making a difference for the end-user.
+When we succeed in our mission, operators on our platform have more satisfied customers that use their mobile connectivity in new and meaningful ways.

 ## Watch a short video explaining the concept
 <div class="video-border">